bharnats/Python-Challenges/README.md

   * Average sentence length (in words)

-As an example, this passage:
+This passage:

 > Pollution is bad.
 Not only does it hinder our breathing, but it also hurts the world.
 We will not have a place for our children at the current rate of pollution, so pollution is a serious concern.
 We must pass laws to ensure that factories, cars, and other pollutant-producing agents do not continue to harm our planet.
 If we stop pollution, then we can have a clean, safe earth to enjoy.

-...would yield these results:
+...yields these results:
 ```
 Paragraph Analysis
 -----------------------------------